woloski/nodeonazure-blog/articles/accessing-azure-role-environment-information-from-node.markdown

 	[Environment]::SetEnvironmentVariable("IsAvailable", [Microsoft.WindowsAzure.ServiceRuntime.RoleEnvironment]::IsAvailable, "Machine")
 	[Environment]::SetEnvironmentVariable("CustomVariable", "Some value", "Machine")

 What I'm doing is setting some RoleEnvironment properties in Environment variables.
-Simple enough.
-Notice that you can also set a custom variable there if you want.
+Notice that you can also set a custom variable if you want.

 This is the Startup task that puts everything into motion.